IdentityPython/JWTConnect-Python-OidcService/doc/intro.rst

     1. Arguments to the method call
     2. Information kept in the client information instance
-    3. Information in the client configuration targeted to this method.
+    3. Information in the client configuration targeted for this method.
     4. Standard protocol defaults.

-It will go through the list of possible (required/optional) attributes as specified in the oicmsg.message.Message class that is defined to be used for this request.
+It will go through the list of possible (required/optional) attributes as specified in the oicmsg.message.Message class that is defined to be used for this request and add values to the attributes if any can be found.

 do_post_construct
 +++++++++++++++++